-Are you thinking of visiting Italy, but aren’t sure where exactly to start?
-There is simply so much to see in this beautiful peninsula that planning a trip here can definitely get overwhelming.
-This article will provide you with the most spectacular famous landmarks in Italy that you can plan the perfect trip (or road trip) around.
+Are you thinking of visiting Italy, but aren’t sure where to start?
+This guide will provide you with the most spectacular famous landmarks in Italy to plan the perfect trip around.
+You can even live in a campervan for a few months to see them all!
 While there are plenty of wonderful hidden gems in this country, it is equally important to check out the absolute must-see places as well.
 This article is divided into three sections: Northern Italy, Central Italy, and Southern Italy.
 The landmarks featured in each section are ordered from north to south, with the exception of the Northern Italy section, where they’re ordered in a circular shape (due to the region being wider in size).

 🏰 Famous Landmarks in Italy: Northern Italy